src-r-r/src-r-r.github.io/orig_content/pages/faq.md

 **Are you ready to start immediately?**

-As of 2024/04/24, pretty much.
-I currently have a few stop-gap jobs I'm working, so I'll have to talk with my employer(s) as far as when I can end the position.
+As of 2024/10/9, yes.

 **What are your salary expectations?**

 Reasonable compesation.
 Remember, I'm not after your money.
-I'm after providing a solution to you.
+I'm after providing solutions for your team long-term.

 **Where are you located?**